 - Inciting a Riot (The Storm of the Century): Up to one year in jail as a misdemeanor or three years in prison if charged as a felony.

-There’s no doubt that if the gang was charged with even half of the crimes they have committed, they’d be going away a long, long time -even with a top lawyer at their side.
+There’s no doubt that if the gang was charged with even half of the crimes they have committed, they’d be going away for a long, long time.
 If you are charged with any of the same crimes seen on It’s Always Sunny (which is pretty much all possible crimes at this point), Peter M. Liss can help.
 Please call (760) 643-4050 to schedule a free initial consultation.